-This is one of the harder elements of SEO, since it’s not directly within your control.
+This is one of the harder elements of SEO since it’s not directly within your control.
 Backlinks are simply links on other websites that point to yours.
-Ranking highly within Google can almost be viewed as a popularity contests, and a backlink to your site is like a vote of approval.
+Ranking highly within Google can almost be viewed as a popularity contest, and a backlink to your site is like a vote of approval.

 When Google’s bots scan a site, they check through backlinks to see what the site is connecting to.
 Google’s brain makes a note of these, and backlinks become part of the ranking score.

 Consider the example of a well-established site offering tips and advice for snowboarders.
 If you own a site selling snowboarding gear, a backlink from the established site will help your ranking.